Partners

 How We Work

 The DIZ is a highly innovative and inclusive digital partnership jointly owned and created by large and small organisations together investing many hundreds of millions of pounds per year in serving local residents and businesses.
 The DIZ is not a legal entity in its own right but is comprised of many statutory bodies.
-The means that while the DIZ applies for funding collectively, the delivery of its work and these programmes is via one of the partners acting as an accountable body.
+This means that while the DIZ applies for funding collectively, the delivery of its work and these programmes is via one of the partners acting as an accountable body.

 The DIZ Executive Board meets monthly.